groupdocs-signature/GroupDocs.Signature-Docs/net/developer-guide/basic-usage/electronic-signature-types/esign-document-with-image-signature.md

 url: signature/net/esign-document-with-image-signature
 title: eSign document with Image signature
 weight: 4
-description: "This article demonstrates how to add Image signature on document page with GroupDocs.Signature."
+description: "This article demonstrates how to add signature image on document page with GroupDocs.Signature."
-keywords:
+keywords: signature image, add signature image, how to add signature image
 productName: GroupDocs.Signature for .NET
 hideChildren: False
 ---